Error

 We recorded our carbon footprint

-We had it certified by the Ministry for Ecological Transition to measure our impact and be able to reduce it.
+We had it certified by the Ministry for Ecological Transition to measure and control our impact.

-We designed two new trimarans, based on new environmental sustainability and efficiency criteria.
+We designed two new trimarans, following new criteria for energy efficiency and greater sustainability.

 We raised awareness among our staff

-We implemented internal awareness campaigns to promote safe environmental practices.
+We initiated internal awareness campaigns to promote safe environmental practices.

-We devoted our efforts to further reducing the use of resources
+We are committed to further reducing the use of resources

-Fewer printers, new cooling systems, new lighting systems and reuse.
+Fewer printers, new refrigeration systems, new lighting systems, reuse.

 We reduced our emissions over long distances

-Together with Balearia, we opted for LNG fuel on our routes to Huelva, achieving a 30% CO2 reduction.
+Together with Balearia, we opted for LNG fuel on routes to Huelva, achieving a -30% CO2 reduction* *Balearia data.

 We eliminated plastics on board

-We replaced them with biodegradable tableware, reducing up to 6.2 tonnes of plastic per year.
+We replaced them with household items with less environmental impact, reducing up to 6.2 tonnes/year of plastic.

 We dived into the sea to protect it

-We started a new protection project, with thermal camera testing and outreach actions.
+We started a new marine protection project (ULL), with thermal camera tests and publicity activities.

-We further reduced our nautical miles through Special Areas of Conservation (SACs).
+We further reduced the miles of navigation through Special Areas of Conservation (SAC).

 We also achieved the ISO 14001 certification